What I've Learned From Failure

 For Juneteenth, here is a simple fact about me: I was born in Toronto on June 14, 1962.
 On the day of my birth, my parents’ marriage was illegal in sixteen US states: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

-I have spent my life living the reality that a large part of America did everything in their power to prevent people like me from even existing.
+I have spent my life reflecting upon the fact that to a large part of America, I am evidence of a great crime, and that to this day, that part of America abhors me and did everything in their power to prevent people like me from even existing.
+This is not history in a book or in Wikipedia, it is my lived experience.

 Slavery was made illegal in 1865, but the struggle continues.
 The laws that made my existence a felony were ruled unconstitutional in 1967, but the struggle continues.
 It is such a simple thing to hope for: To be born, grow up, and even grow old, knowing that your right to exist is accepted without debate and division.